rickgorman/acorn-hoarders/README.md

 ## Background

 **Neuroevolution** is a type of genetic algorithm with the goal of finding solutions for difficult problems by progressively evolving a population of **neural networks**.
-The algorithm cycles by spawning a generation of individuals, applying a fitness function to each individual in order to determine the best-performing specimens, and finally seeding the next generation with the genes of those specimens.
+The algorithm cycles by spawning a generation of specimens, applying a **fitness function** to each individual in order to determine the best-performing specimens, and finally seeding the next generation with the genes of those specimens.
 The genes may be optionally crossed and/or mutated to simulate natural reproductive processes.

 To make things visually appealing, the fitness function chosen for this simulation is one geared around teaching squirrels to gather the most acorns for winter!